 From there until Las Vegas it’s a short 40 min drive.
 We arrived at dusk when the city’s main street (Las Vegas Blvd South, also known as the “Strip” – where the most famous casino hotels are located) starts to gain life with all the lights.
 Amazing!
 We turned off the cameras upon arriving at the hotel and went out to celebrate life during dinner.
 After all, the trip was just starting.

 - In this second day, we drove a little less than on the first day (574 miles / 923 km), which took just over 8 hours

 - We spent about 12 hours on the road due to the several stops

 - In Albuquerque, try to visit the Sandia Peak.
 You can take the tramway for a beautiful view and during winter you can also ski

-– A small detour would also take you to one of the most beautiful natural scenarious in the USA: the Monument Valley.
+- A small detour would also take you to one of the most beautiful natural scenarios in the USA: the Monument Valley.
 It’s located in Utah, but right at the border with Arizona.
 Coming from Albuquerque, the fastest way to arrive is to leave the I-40 in Gallup (last city in New Mexico) and head North.
 From there it’s a 3-hour drive

 - Try to sleep in Flagstaff, so that you can enjoy the various attractions in that area.
 If you don’t know the Grand Canyon yet, it should be the #1 priority on your list.
 Next, what about Sedona?
 It’s just 45 minutes away.